pymupdf/PyMuPDF/docs/functions.rst

-:meth:`sRGB_to_pdf`                  return PDF RGB color tuple from an sRGB integer :meth:`sRGB_to_rgb`                  return (R, G, B) color tuple from an sRGB integer :meth:`unicode_to_glyph_name`        return glyph name from a unicode :attr:`fitz_fontdescriptors`         dictionary of available supplement fonts :attr:`TESSDATA_PREFIX`              a copy of `os.environ["TESSDATA_PREFIX"]` :attr:`pdfcolor`                     dictionary of almost 500 RGB colors in PDF format.
+:meth:`sRGB_to_pdf`                  return PDF RGB color tuple from an sRGB integer :meth:`sRGB_to_rgb`                  return (R, G, B) color tuple from an sRGB integer :meth:`unicode_to_glyph_name`        return glyph name from a unicode :meth:`get_tessdata`                 locates the language support of the Tesseract-OCR installation :attr:`fitz_fontdescriptors`         dictionary of available supplement fonts :attr:`TESSDATA_PREFIX`              a copy of `os.environ["TESSDATA_PREFIX"]` :attr:`pdfcolor`                     dictionary of almost 500 RGB colors in PDF format.